 Canon XV.
 Concerning eunuchs.
 If any one has become a eunuch through men by force, or if they have deprived him of his organ in war, or if he has been born thus, and they deem him worthy, let him be ordained as bishop.
-But if he has castrated himself of his own will, he cannot become one of the ordained; for he has become a slayer of himself and an enemy of the creature of God.
-And if one of the ordained castrate his organ, let him be deposed, for he is only a slayer of himself.
-And a layman who castrates himself shall be expelled three years, for he is only an enemy of his life.
+But if he has castrated himself of his own will, he cannot become one of the ordained; for he has become a slayer of himself and an enemy of the strangers on account of the needs of travel.
+And if one of those ordained curses a bishop, let him be deposed; for it is said, "You shall not curse the leader of your people."
+And if one of the lower clergy curses an elder or a deacon, let him be expelled.
+And if one of the priests ridicules a person that is deaf or lame or blind or deformed at his feet, let him be expelled; and thus also in the case of a layman, if he does this.